 Allison Jaffin manages the operations of Bloomberg Philanthropies, which encompasses all of Michael R. Bloomberg’s charitable activities, including his foundation, corporate and personal giving.
 Working closely with Bloomberg Philanthropies CEO Patti Harris, Jaffin oversees and provides strategic direction for each of the foundation’s initiatives.
 In this role, Jaffin is responsible for all grants from inception through to execution as well as monitoring and evaluating the success of each program.
-In 2018, Bloomberg Philanthropies distributed $767 million.
+In 2020, Bloomberg Philanthropies distributed $1.6 billion.

 Jaffin left her job at City Hall as Special Assistant to Mayor Michael R. Bloomberg and First Deputy Mayor Patricia E. Harris in 2010 to develop Mayor Bloomberg’s foundation, including building out its operations and focuses.